 Space heaters are relatively cheap to buy, cheap to use and the ‘installation process’ involves simply plugging it in and turning it on.

 But, how much can a space heater really heat a garage gym?
+And, is it the best heater for garage gym owners?

 I set out to find the answer by trying out a small space heater (and then a second one) that I already owned and letting them run for different periods of time.
 In this article, I’m going to share with you everything I learned during my tests.